Page owner: Information director

 Readers are guided through the decisions the new business owner has to make, the things they should be aware of and sources of support for their exciting new venture.

-Marketing Yourself (formerly Developing a Marketing Strategy) covers various strategies, including the importance of a professional business image.
-The guide stresses that we need to be looking ahead all the time, and seeking new avenues of work on a regular basis – not just waiting until we have no work to do.
+Marketing Yourself (formerly Developing a Marketing Strategy) covers various strategies for promoting an editorial business, including the importance of a professional business image.
+It stresses that editors need to be looking ahead all the time and seeking new avenues of work on a regular basis – not just waiting until there is no work to do.

-Pricing a Project: How to prepare a professional quotation
+Pricing a Project: How to prepare a professional quotation, 2nd edition

 Freelance editorial work is a professional service and no two projects are the same.
 Pricing up a project involves four main elements: